0w0Demonic/AquaHotkey/docs/Builtins/Array.md

 `Mapper` is called using items in the array as first argument, followed by zero or more additional arguments `Args*`.

-Unset elements are ignored, unless `Mapper` explicitly supportes unset parameters.
+Unset elements are ignored, unless `Mapper` explicitly supports unset parameters.

 **Example**: